 arranged thread by thread about

-soberanos belfos, los dos tomos de la Obra,
+soberanos belfos los dos tomos de la Obra

-superb lips, two tomes of the collected Works,
+superb lips two tomes of the collected Works

-y no vivo entonces ausencia,
+y no vivo entonces ausencia

-and live, then, neither absent to thought
+and live then neither absent

-ni al tacto. nor to touch.
+ni al tacto.

-Fallo bolver de golpe el golpe.
+Fallo volver de golpe el golpe.

-Phallung to tretun blow for blow.
+Phallung to return blow for blow.

-No ensillaremos jamas el toroso Vaveo
+No ensillaremos jamás el toroso Vaveo

 we never mount the bullish Drooel

-de egoismo y de aquel ludir mortal
+de egoísmo y de aquel ludir mortal

 of egoism and that mortal chafe

-de sabana,
+de sábana

-of the bed-sheet,
+of the bed-sheet

 desque la mujer esta